F

 diseases.
 (Sharon M. Herr.)

-contains: resins about–%, consisting of asaresionotannols
+–%, consisting of asaresionotannols

 and their esters; farnesiferols,